Source path

 It is null-tolerant and short-circuiting, which means that if one of the members is null, the rest of the expression evaluates to the default value of its last member.
 For example, if the last member in the expression ${user.address.postalCode} is of type int, the expression evaluates to zero if user or address is null.

 If the path contains ObservableValue members, the expression is automatically re-evaluated when any of the observable values are changed.
+Expressions can also be re-evaluated when they depend on the content of observable collections such as ObservableList, ObservableSet, or ObservableMap.
 This does not apply to fx:Evaluate, which resolves its path once and does not observe it afterward.

 The member selection operator looks just like the dot operator in Java, but its semantics are slightly different.
 In particular, the member selection operator “hides” the difference between a member of type Address and a member of type ObservableValue<Address>.
 In both cases, a value of type Address is selected, but the second case allows the expression to be automatically re-evaluated when the value is changed.